 The review of lighting details is applicable at the time of DSP review.
-Lighting within the right-of-way is further subject to the approval of the operating agency (the City of Hyattsville).
+If the lighting is within the public right-of-way, it is further subject to the approval of the operating agency (the City of Hyattsville).

 5. The applicant shall dedicate Parcel B2 for a Public Use Easement (PUE) in which the applicant shall maintain ownership of Parcel B2, but access of the parcel shall be granted to the general public.
 Parcel B2 shall primarily serve to provide compensatory storage for the subject parcel, but shall be used by the public, and permitted at the City's discretion, under a separate Memorandum of Understanding.